alaeddine-13/infrabot/README.md

 ```

 If Terraform encounters errors during plan or apply:
-1. SkyBot analyzes the error output
+1. InfraBot analyzes the error output
 2. AI suggests fixes while preserving the original intent
 3. Retries the operation with fixed configuration
 4. Continues until success or max attempts reached